garbles/concave/README.md

 `count` and `updateCount` work exactly as they would for any other lens, meaning that you could, for example, subtract 20 seconds off of the timer by calling `updateCount(prev => prev - 20)`.

-Connections only automatically share state _if_ they exist at the same keyPath _and_ the same input.
+Connections only automatically share state _if_ they exist at the same key path _and_ have the same input.
 The input is serialized as a key with `JSON.stringify`, so changing the order of keys or including extraneous values will create a new cached value.

 Furthermore, `connection` can store any value.
 Walking that value, even if there is no data yet, happens with the `Lens` as if the data is already present.